dgaydukov/cert-ocpjp11/files/ocpjp11.md

-  if we would store it in cache, and memory unit size is up to 32 bit, so for each byte in cpu cache we should store 4 bytes with memory address this is not reasonable, so instead cpu cache store cache line - 64bytes and first byte's memory address which is 4bytes useful cache size - size of only data without memory unit address, most cpu caches shows only this number sof ir cache size 256 byte with 4 lines, full size 4 x (64 + 4) = 272 bytes when cpu need data it goes to cache, if data in cache - cache hit, if data not there - cache miss, cpu will load data from memory and overwrite cache cache controller - to avoid constant cache miss, this device try to predict which memory cpu will need next and in the background constantly overwrite cache from main memory using different algos like lru - least recently used There are 2 types of architecture of cpu:
+  if we would store it in cache, and memory unit size is up to 32 bit, so for each byte in cpu cache we should store 4 bytes with memory address this is not reasonable, so instead cpu cache store cache line - 64bytes and first byte's memory address which is 4bytes useful cache size - size of only data without memory unit address, most cpu caches shows only this number sof if cache size 256 byte with 4 lines, full size 4 x (64 + 4) = 272 bytes when cpu need data it goes to cache, if data in cache - cache hit, if data not there - cache miss, cpu will load data from memory and overwrite cache cache controller - to avoid constant cache miss, this device try to predict which memory cpu will need next and in the background constantly overwrite cache from main memory using different algos like LRU (least recently used) There are 2 types of architecture of cpu:
 * instruction set architecture (called just architecture) - a set of instructions, data types, registers that cpu can execute instruction sets can be of different architectural complexity: